College of Education

 A Message from Jenna Min Shim, the John P. "Jack" Ellbogen Dean

 Hello, and welcome to the College of Education.
-My name is Jenna Min Shim, and I currently serve as the John P. “Jack” Ellbogen Dean, the Trustees Education Initiative (TEI) Executive Director, and Professor.
-The University of Wyoming, located in Laramie, Wyoming, admitted its first group of students in the fall of 1887.
+My name is Jenna Min Shim, and I serve as the John P. “Jack” Ellbogen Dean, the Trustees Education Initiative (TEI) Executive Director, and Professor.
+Since 1887, the University of Wyoming has been dedicated to preparing educators and leaders to serve the state and beyond.

-Now, our college houses two academic units: the School of Counseling, Leadership, Advocacy, and Design (CLAD) and the School of Teacher Education (STE).
-We also continue to support education across Wyoming via outreach units like the Literacy Research Center and Clinic (LRCC), the Early Care and Education Center (ECEC), the Science Math and Teaching Center (SMTC), the Wyoming School-University Partnership (WSUP), the WellSpring Counseling Clinic, and the Trustees’ Education Initiative.
-We also proudly provide first-rate advising and student success services via our Education Student Success Center (ESSC).
+From its beginnings as the State Normal School for teacher preparation in Old Main, our College has evolved into a hub for innovation in education.
+Today, we are home to two academic units—the School of Counseling, Leadership, Advocacy, and Design (CLAD) and the School of Teacher Education (STE)—as well as outreach centers such as the Literacy Research Center and Clinic (LRCC), the Early Care and Education Center (ECEC), the Science and Math Teaching Center (SMTC), the Wyoming School–University Partnership (WSUP), the WellSpring Counseling Clinic, and the Trustees’ Education Initiative.
+Our Education Student Success Center (ESSC) provides advising and support services to help students thrive.

 Sincerely,